Baldwin II of Jerusalem: Expansion

 While Baldwin was away from his capital to take possession of Turbessel, the Armenians of Edessa continued to plot against him.
 He returned to the town and ordered the transportation of the Armenian townspeople to Samosata.
 After the Armenians started to move to Kaisun, Baldwin allowed those who remained in Samosata to return to Edessa in early 1114.

 Mawdud's successor, Aqsunqur al-Bursuqi, invaded the county in May 1114, but Edessa resisted his siege, forcing him to return to Mosul.
 The Sultan made Bursuq ibn Bursuq of Hamadan the supreme commander of the Seljuq armies.
 Bursuq moved on Edessa in early 1115, but he soon left for Aleppo.
 Lulu el-Yaya, the atabeg of Aleppo, sought assistance from Ilghazi and Toghtekin, who also persuaded Roger of Salerno to join their coalition against Bursuq.
 At Roger's request, Baldwin I of Jerusalem, Pons of Tripoli and Baldwin also gathered their troops at Apamea in August.
 Bursuq chose to retreat and the crusader rulers dispersed.

 Taking advantage of the weakening of the Seljuqs' power after Roger of Salerno's victory at the Battle of Sarmin, Baldwin decided to annex the small Armenian principalities in the valley of the Euphrates.
 The Armenian Thoros I of Cilicia captured Kogh Vasil's successor, Vasil Dgha, who had made an alliance with Bursuq.
 Thoros sold Vasil Dgha to Baldwin, who forced his prisoner to renounce Raban and Kaisun in 1116.
 Next, Baldwin laid siege to Abu'l-Garib's fortress of Birejik.
-The siege lasted for a year and Abu'l-Garib was forced into surrender in 1117.
+The siege lasted for a year and Ablgharib was forced into surrender in 1117.
 Baldwin granted the fortress to his cousin, Waleran of Le Puiset.
 In the same year, Kogh Vasil's brother, Bagrat, had to abandon Cyrrhus and Baldwin captured Constantine of Gargar.